Broadway Bound Kids is a transformative and inclusive community that inspires young lives through the performing arts.

 Organizational Culture: developing a strategic plan to identify ways to support BBK’s core values

-We recognize the evolving nature of this statement as we continue to learn, grow, and be inspired by our understandings.
+We recognize the evolving nature of this statement as we continue to learn and grow.
 Broadway Bound Kids believes that we can achieve change by working collaboratively with our young people, their families, and our community.